 - Facial injuries.
 Helmets can help alleviate the severity of facial injury, but serious accidents still often result in broken jaws and serious facial disfigurement.

 - Emotional trauma.
-When a person has been in a serious accident, they may suffer serious emotional injuries on top of physical ones.
+When a person has been in a serious motorcycle accident, they may suffer serious emotional injuries on top of physical ones.
 Sometimes, there may need to be counseling, where certain psychological trauma must be addressed.
-Post traumatic stress disorder (PTSD) can also happen as a result of a very stressful situation such as a motorcycle collision.
+Post-traumatic stress disorder (PTSD) can also happen as a result of a very stressful situation such as a motorcycle collision.

 - Skin abrasions.
 Skin abrasions (also known as “road rash”) are extremely common in motorcycle accidents and often occur when the cyclist is thrown off of the bike and skids on the pavement.
 Wearing proper clothing can help with the severity of the abrasion in the event of a crash.